-4.1.4.
+4.1.3.
 Individual consultations with the JTS and emails

 Individual consultations on all aspects of an application (content, financial and communication issues) are offered by the JTS when filling in the Application Form.
-Consultations are recommended as a follow-up to participation in the trainings for applicant.
-If a project cannot participate in the training, an individual consultation becomes highly recommended before submitting the Application Form.
 This consultation aims at providing technical advice focusing on the work plan and budget and will cover all content, financial and communication issues.
 Not more than one individual consultation will be granted to the same institution and it will last a maximum of half an hour.